 Throughout the build, Hi-Level made weekly site visits alongside Granger Hertzog to stay ahead of any possible contingencies and ensure the project the project ran smoothly.
 Such regular communication resulted in the project finishing within the allocated time frame and both parties being extremely pleased with the finished look.

-“We first worked with Hi-Level in 2014 during the mezzanine installation in our old unit and were very impressed with the quality and delivery of their product.
-Fast forward to 2018, we were pleased to appoint them as our main contractor and had full confidence in their ability to fulfil our requirements.
+“We first worked with Hi-Level during the mezzanine installation in our old unit and were very impressed with the quality and delivery of their product.
+Fast forward a few years, we were pleased to appoint them as our main contractor and had full confidence in their ability to fulfil our requirements.
 We worked closely together for over 9 months, perfecting the design for our showroom and offices and the Hi-Level team were very responsive to our needs.
 Once the refurbishment works began, Hi-Level appointed a project manager who made weekly site visits and through open communication and collaborative working, all works ran smoothly.
 A professional approach justified our faith in Hi-Level and after a seven month programme, the finished result was a testament to their great workmanship”.

 Keith Fyfe – Granger Hertzog General Manager